Abhiraj3112000/Sensor-Data-Collector/README.md

 # Sensor Data Collector
-An android application that collects data and stores it in the internal storage of the device.
+An android application that collects sensor data and stores it in the internal storage of the device.